Office of Research and Innovation

 More information on using InfoReady is available here.

-iRIS is a system for the administration and management of academic research.
-Maximizing the amount of time actively spent on research and scholarship is essential to the development of new ideas and to the discovery of new knowledge, but the administrative and compliance requirements associated with these activities often require significant time, energy, and effort.
+Maximizing the amount of time actively spent on research and scholarship is essential to the development of new ideas and the discovery of new knowledge, but the administrative and compliance requirements associated with these activities often require significant time, energy, and effort. iRIS and Cayuse are electronic research administration systems designed to streamline compliance and administrative processes and interactions.

-UofL utilizes iRIS’s web-based platform to facilitate the submission, review, approval, and administration of disclosures, proposals and awards, and compliance protocols.
-The iRIS system is currently used to support COI disclosures, IRB, IBC, and IACUC requirements, and the administration of externally sponsored programs.
-(Some of these functions will move to Cayuse in the future.)
+iRIS facilitates the submission, review, approval, and administration of disclosures, proposals and awards, and compliance protocols.
+The iRIS system supports conflict of interest (COI) disclosures, human subjects research/IRB, hazardous safety/IBC, and animal care and use/IACUC requirements, and the administration of externally sponsored programs.
+(Note: The sponsored programs, IACUC, and IBC applications will move to Cayuse in 2024.)

 More information on using iRIS, including video and training guides, is available here.
 Or contact the IRIS service account at iris@louisville.edu.

-Cayuse is a system for administration and management of academic research.
-Cayuse system was developed with the vision to make life easier for researchers.
-This cloud based, connected research suite will integrate with Pivot and InfoReady to support the research lifecycle through the implementation of several electronic research applications; pre-award/proposals, sponsored projects, risk management (IACUC and IBC), and resource management.
+Cayuse is a cloud based, connected research suite designed to support the full research lifecycle through the delivery of several electronic research applications; Proposals (system-to-system grant submission), Sponsored Projects, risk management (IACUC and IBC), and resource management.
+(Note: The Cayuse platform will be implemented in 2024.)

-The CITI Program, or Collaborative Institutional Training Initiative, is a platform where researchers can discover and complete required trainings ahead of conducting research.
-CITI offers a number of courses, ranging from RCR training to an introduction to grant writing.
+The CITI Program is a platform where you can discover and complete research trainings ahead of conducting research.
+The CITI Program offers a number of required and optional courses, ranging from responsible conduct of research (RCR) training to an introduction to grant writing.

-Open Researcher and Contributor ID (ORCID) is a nonprofit organization helping create a world in which all who participate in research, scholarship and innovation are uniquely identified and connected to their contributions and affiliations, across disciplines, borders and time.
+ORCID (Open Researcher and Contributor ID) is a nonprofit organization helping create a world in which all who participate in research, scholarship and innovation are uniquely identified and connected to their contributions and affiliations, across disciplines, borders and time.